Dwarf (folklore): Continuity with older beliefs

-After the Christianization of the Germanic peoples, dwarfs continued in the folklore of Germanic-speaking areas of Europe and in the literary works produced there.
-Opinions on the degree of continuity in beliefs on dwarfs before and after Christianisation differ greatly.
-Some scholars, such as Rudolf Simek, propose that the folk beliefs remained essentially intact in the transitional period, making later sources greatly informative on pre-Christian Germanic religion, while others such as Schäfke on the other hand arguing that there is no resemblance between Eddic and skaldic dwarfs and those in later sources.
+After the Christianisation of the Germanic peoples, dwarfs continued in the folklore of Germanic-speaking areas of Europe and the literary works produced there.
+Opinions on the degree of continuity in beliefs on dwarfs before and after Christianisation differ significantly.
+Some scholars, such as Rudolf Simek, propose that the folk beliefs remained essentially intact in the transitional period, making later sources exceedingly informative on pre-Christian Germanic religion.
+In contrast, others, such as Schäfke, argue that there is no resemblance between Eddic and skaldic dwarfs and those in later sources.

 Old Norse

 Dwarfs feature throughout both fornaldarsögur and riddarasögur.
-In Völsunga saga which details the events that unfold after Loki extorts treasure out of the dwarf Andvari, to pay the wergild for his killing of Ótr, a being whose brother Regin is also described in some sources as either resembling or being a dwarf.
+In Völsunga saga, which details the events that unfold after Loki extorts treasure out of the dwarf Andvari, to pay the wergild for his killing of Ótr, a being whose brother Regin is also described in some sources as either resembling or being a dwarf.
 In Hervarar saga ok Heiðreks, the sword Tyrfing is forged, and subsequently cursed, by a dwarf named Dvalinn, and another named Dulin in the Hauksbók manuscript.

 Middle High German

 In German literature, many dwarfs can make themselves invisible, typically via a "Tarnkappe" (cloak of invisibility), which has been suggested to be an ancient attribute of dwarfs.
 Depending on the story, they may be hostile or friendly to humans.

 The dwarf Alberich plays a vital role in the Nibelungenlied, where he guards the Nibelung's treasure and has the strength of twelve men.
 He is defeated by Siegfried and afterwards serves the hero.
-In Ortnit, Alberich seduces the queen of Lombardy, thereby spawning the hero Ortnit.
+In Ortnit, Alberich seduces the Lombardy queen, spawning the hero Ortnit.
 The dwarf then aids Ortnit in his adventures after revealing to the hero that he is his father.
-In Das Lied vom Hürnen Seyfrid, Siegfried is aided by the dwarf Eugel, who is son of the dwarf king Nibelung, originator of the Nibelung's treasure.
+In Das Lied vom Hürnen Seyfrid, Siegfried is aided by the dwarf Eugel, who is the son of the dwarf king Nibelung, originator of the Nibelung's treasure.

 The hero Dietrich von Bern is portrayed in adventures involving dwarfs.
 In Laurin, he fights against the dwarf King Laurin at the dwarf's magical rose garden.
 He later rescues a woman whom Laurin had kidnapped.
 A similar plot occurs in the fragmentary poem Goldemar.
 In Virginal, Dietrich rescues the dwarf queen Virginal from a force of invading heathens.
 The dwarfs Eggerich and Baldung play a role in aiding Dietrich in the poem Sigenot: Baldung gives Dietrich a magical gem that prevents him from being bitten when thrown into a snake pit, whereas Eggerich helps Dietrich and Hildebrand escape.
 In the Heldenbuch-Prosa, a dwarf takes Dietrich out of this world after the death of all the other heroes, a role given to Laurin in some different versions of Dietrich's end.

 Modern period

-Dwarfs feature in the modern folklore of Germanic-speaking regions of Europe such as the Simonside Dwarfs in Northumberland, who are sometimes believed to use lights to lure people off paths, akin to a will-o'-the-wisp.
+Dwarfs feature in the modern folklore of Germanic-speaking regions of Europe, such as the Simonside Dwarfs in Northumberland, who are sometimes believed to use lights to lure people off paths, akin to a will-o'-the-wisp.